Full Contact (1992 film): Style

 In an interview with the Hong Kong Film Archive, Lam described the difference between his more political films and Full Contact, stating that he did not want to create a film "that had anything to do with the sociological or political issues and situations of the time.
 I wanted to wash my hands of them and start with a clean slate.
 People had threatened to chop me up, accused me of having wrong political views and I didn’t want to have anything to do with those things.
 I wanted to make a film with a style no one could put a finger on."

 Release

-Full Contact was released in Hong Kong on 23 July 1992.
+Full Contact was released theatrically in Hong Kong on 23 July 1992.
 It grossed a total of HK$16,793,011.

 Reception

 Variety referred to the film as "Fast, fierce and gleefully tasteless" while noting that it lacked the "transcendent style" of the John Woo films starring Chow Yun-fat.
 The Austin Chronicle referred to the story of the film as the "more or less the same old thing" while stating that "Despite the obvious comparisons to Woo's films, Full Contact survives on its own gritty merits.
 It's a down-and-dirty little actioneer that leaves you squirming, breathless in your seat."

 In Time Out, it was described as "Super-slick, making opportune use of Bangkok locations, and relishing every violent episode, the film's unquestionably good of its type, but also sleazy and soulless."
 Film 4 gave a negative review of the film, opining it was a "dated and discomforting B-movie" noting weakness in the characterization and plot.
 Sight & Sound stated in 1998 that the film was "Lam's most generic work" describing the first half of the film as like watching a Theatre of Cruelty.
 The review went on to state that the second half of the film differs: "When Chow's gunslinger returns home to find his wife living with his best friend, the film becomes a perceptive and tough-minded dissection of a romantic triangle.
 The shifting alliances and emotional stalemates are played out with sympathy and subtlety, suggesting a personal motivation behind the film's making."

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Full Contact was listed at 89th place on this list.